LowenMistoul/testplank/README.txt

     - a folder for reusable components
     - a folder for assets (svg files)

-I make changes so that I'm sure the right data goes to the right components
+I made some changes so that I'm sure the right data goes to the right components

-I'm start working on the reusable components first
+I started working on the reusable components first after I was done with the HTML I worked on the css of the card

+Then I started working on the Page

+After I was done it was time to think about the responsiness for mobile